Tuesday, March 3, 2015

 Two littles girls adventure across town

-One summer morning two little girls were playing outside on the lush green grass that was covered with clover while bees buzzed all around and they said to one another let us go to town.
+One summer morning, two little girls were playing outside on the lush green grass covered with clover, while bees buzzed all around, and they said to one another, "Let us go to town."

-So, the two little girls, (ages six and seven)washed their faces, combed their long curly red and yellow hair, pulling their hair back into a ponytail, dressing in their new red and white short sets and putting their shoes on their feet because the streets would be too hot for bare feet.
+So, the two little girls (ages six and seven)washed their faces, combed their long curly red and yellow hair, pulled their hair back into a ponytail, dressed in their new red and white short sets, and put their shoes on their feet because the streets would be too hot for bare feet.

-Shop Pike ran into north Montgomery Avenue, which leads into downtown Sheffield.
-Before the girls could enter downtown, they had to cross the Southern railroad tracks that ran east and west of West Montgomery Avenue.
+Shop Pike ran into North Montgomery Avenue, which leads into downtown Sheffield.
+Before the girls could enter downtown, they had to cross the Southern railroad tracks running east-west along West Montgomery Avenue.

-The girls looked both ways before they crossed the train tracks because the train tracks became very busy when trains carrying freight cars came barreling down the tracks.
+The girls looked both ways before crossing the train tracks because they became swamped when freight trains carrying freight cars came barreling down.

-Sometimes there would be trains coming from both east and west at the same time.
+Sometimes trains would come from both the east and the west at the same time.

 "Little Red Caboose, Little Red Caboose, behind the train, the train.